adsabs/adsabs-pages/help/Filter.md

    * Citations to the article
    * Co-Reads of the article (papers that have been read by people who read this article)
    * Similar articles
+   * Table of contents (if the article is part of a collection (e.g. a book or conference proceeding), you can see the entire table of contents for the collection.)

+You can also generate the metrics for the individual article by selecting metrics from the Analyze list.

  In addition you will find links to Full Text Sources (Open Access resources are indicated by an open lock) and Data Products.
 Also shown will be a list of Suggested Articles which are suggested based upon the information for the chosen article.
 We also provide links to ADS private libraries, Twitter, Facebook, LinkedIn and Mendeley.